swent-epfl/public/README.md

 # EPFL CS-311: The Software Enterprise

 > [!CAUTION]
-> This document is presently in draft form.
-It is guaranteed to change before the start of the semester, so please check back at that time for definitive information.
+> This document can change from time to time, so please check it often.
+> The last time it was updated was 8.09.2024.

 ## Table of Contents

 - [Course Description](#description)
 - [Staff](#staff)
 - [Schedule](#schedule)